geogardenclub/geogardenclub.github.io/docs/user-guide/retail-value.md

 :::tip Show me the money
 :::

-Retail Value provides an estimate of the cost to purchase the same quantity of produce you grew in your garden from a store.
-This is useful for the following reasons:
+Retail Value estimates the cost to purchase from a store the same quantity of produce you grew in your garden.
+This estimate is useful for the following reasons:

 * One goal of GeoGardenClub is to improve community food resilience.
-Retail Value provides a measure that can help assess the impact of each GGC Chapter on its community's food resilience.
+Retail Value indicates the impact of each GGC Chapter on its community's food resilience.
-* Another goal of GeoGardenClub is to help gardeners improve their garden's productivity, ideally to the point where the value of the produce grown in a season exceeds the cost of materials for the garden for that same season.
+* Another goal of GeoGardenClub is to help gardeners improve their garden's productivity, ideally to the point where the retail value of the produce grown in a season exceeds the expenses associated with the garden for that same season.
+* Retail Value provides one way to answer the question: "Am I getting better at gardening from year to year?"

 To utilize the Retail Value feature, all you have to do is provide a value for the "Quantity" field for a Planting.
 You do this in the [Update Planting](plantings.md#update-a-planting) screen.
 For example, the following screen illustrates an update to a Planting of Mango to indicate that 250 lbs of mango were harvested: